 Fathy was able to create a prosperous future for both him and his family.

-Fathy is among 180,000 individuals arriving to the Greek border in 2016 in search of a more prosperous future.
+Fathy was among 180,000 individuals arriving to the Greek border in 2016 in search of a more prosperous future.
 He considers himself to be one of the lucky people who not only survived such a traumatizing experience but also became a living example for many Egyptians who believe that irregular migration puts an end to all financial issues.
 With five sons and more than ten grandsons, Fathy left Egypt after failing to find a stable job.

-With the help of a friend, Fathy had to pay more than $1500 to take an irregular route to Greece in hopes of having a better life that would guarantee a decent educational future for his grandsons.
+With the help of a friend, Fathy had to pay more than $1500 to take an irregular route to Greece in the hope of having a better life that would guarantee a decent educational future for his grandsons.
 To his surprise, life on the other side of the Mediterranean was much more difficult than he had originally anticipated.
 Fathy ended up staying for several months in Greece without finding a job and life became increasingly more difficult without any family or friends.